What is Positive Education?

 If a school’s staff has a mindset of growth, integrating positive psychology activities will be seen as a positive challenge as well as a collective effort.

-It will also have a meaningful impact on students and the well-being of school staff and school will become a place where everybody “does good and feels good”.
+It will also have a meaningful impact on students and the well-being of school staff and the school will become a place where everybody “does good and feels good”.

 Integrating positive education principles in an actual school program is possible for any school.